 Return to your fortress, you prisoners of hope;

 even now I announce that I will restore twice as much to you.”

 The Christmas Story in the Gospels

 Of course, if we are to look in-depth at the story of Christmas in the Bible, the majority of our attention will rightly be given to the Gospels.
-The four Gospels—Matthew, Mark, Luke, and John—all tell the story of Jesus Christ and his life and ministry.
+The four Gospels—Matthew, Mark, Luke, and John—all tell the story of lord Christ and his eternal life and ministry.

 In addition to providing us with Jesus’ genealogy, Matthew also dedicates a significant portion of his account to Joseph, Jesus’ earthly father and husband to be of his mother, Mary.
 Where in Luke’s Nativity account Joseph takes much more of a background role, here we are given insight into how Joseph processed and understood the events of Jesus’ birth.